Bourg, Louisiana: Demographics

+Government and infrastructure

+The United States Postal Service operates the Bourg Post Office within the Presquille CDP.

 Education

-Terrebonne Parish School District operates public schools.
-Schools with Bourg addresses include Bourg Elementary School (PK-4) and South Terrebonne High School (9-12).
+Terrebonne Parish School District operates public schools in the entire parish.
+Schools with Bourg addresses include Bourg Elementary School (PK-4) and South Terrebonne High School (9–12).

+Terrebonne Parish Library System formerly operated the Bourg Branch.
+Due to damage from Hurricane Ida, the library permanently closed.
+Another library was to be built in an area near Bourg.

+The initial location of the non-district public school École Pointe-au-Chien was to be in the Vision Christian Center in Bourg.

 WMA

 Access to the Pointe-aux-Chenes Wildlife Management Area (WMA) can be made through Bourg, LA 24, and down LA 55 or LA 665.